 The NSPCC has detailed advice on how to spot the signs, symptoms and effects of FGM and provides support for people who are concerned about a child or who have been affected themselves.
 The link to the website is below.

 If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect it is important that you report your worries to the correct agency.

-- The link below will direct you to the London Borough of Hounslow page, which tells you how to report a concern.
+- The link below will direct you to the Derby Council's safeguarding page, which tells you how to report a concern.